Yomguithereal/baobab/README.md

 ## Philosophy

-*UIs as pure functions*
+**UIs as pure functions**

-UIs should be, as far as possible, considered as pure functions. **Baobab** is just a way to provide the needed arguments, i.e. the data representing your app's state, to such function.
+UIs should be, as far as possible, considered as pure functions.
+Baobab is just a way to provide the needed arguments, i.e. the data representing your app's state, to such a function.

-Considering your UIs like pure functions comes along with nice things like easy undo/redo features, state storing (just save your tree in the localStorage and here you go) and easy isomorphism.
+Considering your UIs like pure functions comes along with collateral advantages like easy undo/redo features, state storing (just save your tree in the `localStorage` and here you go) and easy isomorphism.

-*Only data should enter the tree*
+**Only data should enter the tree**

 You shouldn't try to shove anything else than raw data into the tree.
 The tree hasn't been conceived to hold classes or fancy indexes with many circular references and cannot perform its magic on it.
 But, probably such magic is not desirable for those kind of abstractions anyway.